maiabe/fitjourney/README.md

 ========= 4/10/24 Updates ==========

 --- **Completions in this update** ---
-- Conducted Fuzz testing.
+- Conducted Fuzz testing
-- Code cleanup to reduce possible attack surfaces.
+- Code cleanup to reduce possible attack surfaces

---- **Progress** ---
+- Added graph to show overall fitness levels of the user on a weekly basis for a user dashboard
+- In progress partially completed features include
+  - User access control management for Admins
+  - Goal tracking capabilities in the dashboard for Users

 --- **Link** ---
 - Link of continuing work (https://github.com/JohnGalinato808/fitjourney/actions)